-The renovation and consolidation of two existing Main Street buildings in downtown Waterville will create a new Arts Collaborative, providing vibrant arts programming and artists studios that will benefit Colby students and faculty, as well as the broader community.
+The renovation and consolidation of two existing Main Street buildings in downtown Waterville create a new Arts Collaborative, providing vibrant arts programming and artists studios to benefit Colby students and faculty, and the broader community.

-The ground floor will provide flexible creative space, including movable walls, seats and risers, for community performances and cultural activity such as art exhibitions, poetry readings, and musical performances.
-The second and third floors will house flexible artist studio and maker spaces, which are being designed to support both established and emerging artists.
-The fourth floor will house Lunder Institute for American Art staff, affiliated scholars and artist residents.
+The ground floor provides flexible, creative space, including movable walls, seats, and risers for community performances and cultural activities such as art exhibitions, poetry readings, and musical performances.
+Designed to support both established and emerging artists, the second and third floors house flexible artist studio and maker spaces.
+The fourth floor houses Lunder Institute for American Art staff, affiliated scholars, and artist residents.

-The exterior façade will include large windows to allow for ample light and engagement off Main Street.
+The exterior façade has large windows to allow for ample light and engagement off Main Street.